 The Oscars mishap most everyone missed: SI deletes tweet about Halle Berry's hair

-They're cast in bronze, and plated in 24-karat gold-go behind the scenes at the foundry where this year's Oscars statues were made.
 Halle Berry's red-carpet look at the Oscars drew both praise and criticism from fashion commenters Sunday night, when she arrived for the awards ceremony sporting a curly, voluminous afro that she told Vogue was meant to "celebrate my natural hair."
+But Sports Illustrated took note of Berry's look in a way several commenters said was racially charged, comparing her hair to that of NBA free agent Anderson Varejao in a quickly deleted tweet that night.

 Add your comments below